yuliang419/football-predictor/README.md

 the number of goals scored by the home and away teams in the given match, and `FTR` is the final result (home win `H`, draw `D` or away win `A`).

+The average numbers of corners taken by each team in the last 5 home and away matches are also available in the dataset, but have been excluded from the model because experimentation shows that these features do not improve the model's performance.

+## Model training
+Before training the model, we need to split the dataset into train, validation and test sets using `dataset.generate_train_val_test_sets`.
+The last available season is always set aside as the test set, and the preceding seasons are shuffled and split into train and validation sets (by default 80% train and 20% validation).